This content was originally published on AutomationWorld.com.

 Now that the cloud is an acceptable platform for enterprise data, the next step is to move manufacturing information to the cloud.

-One of the first adopters of Predix MDC is Procter & Gamble (P&G), one of the world’s largest consumer packaged goods (CPG) companies.
-P&G has been a long-time customer of GE Digital’s Plant Applications manufacturing execution system (MES) and is leveraging the Predix MDC capabilities by moving manufacturing data to the cloud to run analytics.
+One of the first adopters of Proficy MDC is Procter & Gamble (P&G), one of the world’s largest consumer packaged goods (CPG) companies.
+P&G has been a long-time customer of GE Digital’s Plant Applications manufacturing execution system (MES) and is leveraging the Proficy MDC capabilities by moving manufacturing data to the cloud to run analytics.

 After an initial pilot phase at three P&G sites, the company is expanding use of the platform across multiple manufacturing sites.
 P&G has already gained a detailed, data-supported view into their manufacturing processes, providing insights that drive efficiencies across plants.
 Plus, the new offering is helping the CPG company meet data compliance regulations and significantly increase the speed of its on-premise MES.